EU AI Act Deadlines: What's Due and When After the Omnibus Delay

 - Document everything: processes, assessments, decisions

-The businesses that will have the smoothest transition are the ones that started early enough to discover the hard problems (the AI system nobody inventoried, the provider who can’t supply adequate documentation, the high-risk classification that triggers obligations nobody budgeted for) while there was still time to solve them.
+The businesses that will have the smoothest transition are the ones that use the extra time to discover the hard problems (the AI system nobody inventoried, the provider who can’t supply adequate documentation, the high-risk classification that triggers obligations nobody budgeted for) while there’s still room to solve them.
+The deadline moved.
+The work didn’t.